 The new technique for extracting lithium uses a metal-organic framework which can control ion transport through a synthetic membrane, similar to how biological ion channels can regulate ion transport through cell membranes.
 The method was developed by researchers at the University of Texas, Monash University, and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia.

-The MOF membrane can quickly transport lithium and prioritise it other alkali metal ions.
+The MOF membrane can quickly transport lithium and prioritise it over other alkali metal ions.
 The ion selectivity of the MOF membrane isn’t as high as that of biological ion channels, but it is the highest ever reported for synthetic membranes.
 The process could be further developed by tailoring the framework chemistry and pore geometry.

 MOFs offer a very effective way of extracting lithium ions from seawater, where it is an abundant resource.
 Another potential lithium resource is in the wastewater produced by shale gas fields.
 “Advanced separation materials concepts, such as this, could potentially turn this waste stream into a resource recovery opportunity,” said Benny Freeman from the University of Texas.